 Head of Christ

-Please contact us for further information!
+Please contact us for similar objects!

 The rare wax relief of Christ present stands apart through it’s hyperrealistic rendering as well as the exquisite colouring and artful handling of the unique materials used: wax, glass, and naturally grown thorns.